Macrometacorp/docs/docs/cep/query-guide/functions/memcache/memcache.md

 title: Memcache
 ---

-The `memcache` function provides a persistent cache per tenant.
+The `memcache` function provides a memory cache per tenant.
 It is similar to [cache](../cache/), but this function has a time-to-live (ttl) parameter.

 ## Features